brentmaas/CG-Project/README.md

-To compile, simple execute 'make'
+To compile, simple execute 'make'.
+Compilation and execution worked on computer 0009768 in 302

 'make run' or './CGProjectBrentMaas' will have the program run as usual